apache/incubator-heron/website2/docs/heron-architecture.md

 #### Topology Master Configuration

-TMs have a variety of [configurable parameters](../../operators/configuration/tmaster) that you can adjust at each phase of a topology's [lifecycle](heron-topology-concepts#topology-lifecycle).
+TMs have a variety of [configurable parameters](cluster-config-tmaster) that you can adjust at each phase of a topology's [lifecycle](heron-topology-concepts#topology-lifecycle).

 ### Containers